computer-lab/computerlab.io/source/_posts/lab-README.md

 Both cost about $20-$30 a month.

-### Bank Account
+#### Banking

-We need to open a bank account, probably at Capital One.
+We will open a bank account, probably with Capital One.
 We can make deposits using the mobile app.